Explained variation

 In statistics, explained variation measures the proportion to which a mathematical model accounts for the variation (dispersion) of a given data set.
 Often, variation is quantified as variance; then, the more specific term explained variance can be used.

-The complementary part of the total variation is called unexplained or residual variation.
+The complementary part of the total variation is called unexplained or residual variation; likewise, when discussing variance as such, this is referred to as unexplained or residual variance.